applerosander-coder/Hikari/replit.md

 - Responsive design for mobile and desktop

 **Navigation Updated:**
-- "Auctions" - Browse all active auctions
+- "Auctions" - Dashboard with carousel view (same as My Bids)
+- "My Bids" - Dashboard with carousel view and bid highlighting
+- "Pricing" - View pricing options
 - "How It Works" - Platform explanation
-- "My Bids" - Dashboard with carousel view and bid highlighting
 - Brand changed from HIKARI to **BidWin**

 ### Vercel to Replit Migration - October 2025